Architecture of India: Later

 Richly decorated temples—including the complex at Khajuraho—were constructed in Central India.
 Examples include the Lingaraja Temple at Bhubaneshwar in Odisha, Sun Temple at Konark in Odisha, Brihadeeswarar Temple at Thanjavur in Tamil Nadu.
-Indian traders brought Indian architecture to South East Asia through various trade routes.
+Indian traders brought Indian architecture to Southeast Asia through various trade routes.

 Styles called vesara include the early Badami Chalukya Architecture, Western Chalukya architecture, and finally Hoysala architecture.
 Other regional styles include those of Bengal, Kashmir and other Himalayan areas, Karnataka, Kalinga architecture, and Māru-Gurjara architecture.

 Hoysala architecture is the distinctive building style developed under the rule of the Hoysala Empire in the region historically known as Karnata, today's Karnataka, India, between the 11th and the 14th centuries.
 Large and small temples built during this era remain as examples of the Hoysala architectural style, including the Chennakesava Temple at Belur, the Hoysaleswara temple at Halebidu, and the Kesava Temple at Somanathapura.
 Other examples of fine Hoysala craftmanship are the temples at Belavadi, Amrithapura, and Nuggehalli.
 Study of the Hoysala architectural style has revealed a negligible Indo-Aryan influence while the impact of Southern Indian style is more distinct.
 A feature of Hoysala temple architecture is its attention to detail and skilled craftsmanship.
 The temples of Belur and Halebidu are proposed UNESCO World Heritage Sites.
 Approximately 100 Hoysala temples survive today.